After the Bnei Yisrael are finally out of Egypt, they find out that life is not going to be easy. There are laws to follow, and rules to live by.

 |23 My wrath shall wax hot, and I will kill you with the sword; and your wives shall be widows, and your children fatherless.|

 This one still rings very painfully for me.
 Many times I have quoted this pasuk to my Rabbi asking “how come this is not observed?”
 Many times I heard something like – I wish all laws were strictly observed today.
-I grew pretty strong during my long years of widowhood, but I wish no woman in that position ever to ask this question again.
+I grew pretty strong during my long years of widowhood, but I wish no woman in that position ever has to ask this question again.
 Let us all remember the most vulnerable among us.